teeks99/inno-test/README.md

 things up by about 30%.

 I feel like I'm left with more questions than answers.
 Why don't more threads help?
 Why are the large files unaffected by threads?
-Is there no I/O limiting or does NTFS/Kernel become the long pole there?